amirmasoudabdol/sfthemes/README.md

 - Adding three *spacing classes* to control the spacing and margins of plots elements.
 - Adding the SF Pro to themes, and using different variants of it for optimal readability in different *size classes*

+##### Know Issues

+As I mentioned above, I am not so sure if I handled the fonts installation correctly.
+So, if someone has an idea how to improve it, please let me know! :)

 #### Contribution